YenR/llm-demo/README.md

 2. Start LLM Server (see above)
 3. Start Godot
 4. Import source folder (or drag and drop into project browser)
-5. Select projerct and click "Edit"
+5. Select project and click "Edit"
 6. Open file `main.gd` and edit `model_name` and `url`